d3b4g/leonids/_posts/split.md

 ![source-01](/img/Screenshot_2020-05-13_08-44-57.png){: .align-left}

-The only interesting thing here for us is, its calling a function name pwnme()other than that it is reading some user input using fget()
+The only interesting thing here for us is, its calling the function name pwnme() which have overflow vulnerability.

 ###### pwnme():